elugens/hello-javascript/docs/general-javascript-questions/object-properties/property-flags-and-descriptors.md

 ```

 :::note
-It should be noted that they are all set to false by default when you use the defineProperty method on an empty Object.
+We should note that they are all set to false by default when using the defineProperty method on an empty Object.
 :::

   </div>